SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 > [!NOTE]
 > There is currently no support to provision "modern" team sites using [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588).

-## Provisioning "Modern" communication sites
+## Provisioning "modern" communication sites

 In this section you will learn how to provision a "modern" communication site, and what are the available options to do that.